-- Anyone who may come into contact with wet Portland cement/concrete should wear proper gloves.
-Well-fitting butyl or nitrile gloves, rather than cotton or leather gloves, are frequently recommended for caustic materials such as Portland cement. - Loose-fitting gloves can let wet cement/concrete in.
-Use glove liners for added comfort. - Wash and thoroughly dry hands before putting on gloves and each time they are removed. - Follow proper procedures for removing gloves, whether reusing or disposing. - Protect your arms and hands by wearing rubber gloves duct taped to a long sleeved shirt.
-Protect your legs by wearing rubber boots duct taped to long pants to prevent wet cement/concrete from coming in contact with your skin.
+Anyone who may encounter wet caustic materials, such as Portland cement/concrete, should wear proper gloves.

+- The recommended glove type for use with materials such as Portland cement is well-fitting butyl or nitrile gloves, rather than cotton or leather gloves. - Loose-fitting gloves can let wet cement/concrete in.
+Use glove liners for added comfort. - Wash and dry hands thoroughly before and after each use of gloves. - Follow proper procedures for removing gloves, whether reusing or disposing them. - Protect your arms and hands by wearing rubber gloves duct-taped to a long-sleeved shirt.

-SKIN CARE & TREATMENT
+SKIN CARE AND TREATMENT

-- Wash areas of the skin that come in contact with wet cement/concrete in clean, cool water and a pH-neutral or slightly acidic soap. - You can neutralize caustic residues of cement/concrete on the skin by using a mildly acidic solution such as diluted vinegar or a buffering solution. - We recommend not using abrasives or waterless hand cleaners, such as alcohol-based gels or citrus cleaners when working with cement/concrete. - Avoid wearing watches and rings as wet cement/concrete can collect under them. - Do not use lanolin, petroleum jelly, or other skin softening products.
+- Wash areas of the skin exposed to wet cement/concrete in clean, cool water and a pH-neutral or slightly acidic soap. - You can neutralize caustic residues of cement/concrete on the skin by using a mildly acidic solution such as diluted vinegar or a buffering solution. - We recommend not using abrasives or waterless hand cleaners, such as alcoholbased gels or citrus cleaners, when working with cement/concrete. - Avoid wearing watches and rings as wet cement/concrete can collect under them. - Do not use lanolin, petroleum jelly, or other skin softening products.
 These substances can seal cement/concrete residue to the skin, increase the skin's ability to absorb contaminants, and irritate the skin. - Do not use skin softening products to treat cement/concrete burns.